danielharrell/does_music_move/does_music_move.md

 But this kind of answer leads to a second answer, found for example in mathematical calculus, where there *is* a motion to see.
-When we see something move, on this answer, all we indeed see is that something occupies different places at different times.
+When we see something move on this answer, all we indeed see is that something occupies different places at different times.
 Still, it can be proved that there are more such places---infinitely more, in fact---than